-The main results of the post-test calculation of test CORA-W2 are summarized in Fig. 5.15 and Fig. 5.22, where the red and brown dashed curves refer to the experimental data, the solid blue and green ones refer to the calculated data with the new version 3.3, and the dashed, black ones refer to the results of the previous release version 3.2.1.
+The main results of the post-test calculation of test CORA-W2 are summarized in Fig. 5.15 and Fig. 5.22, where the black and brown dashed curves refer to the experimental data, the solid green and cyan ones refer to the calculated data with the new version 3.3.1, and the dashed, blue respectively red ones refer to the results of the previous release versions 3.2.1 and 3.3.